Construction Has Begun

 I-43, Silver Spring Dr. to WIS 60, Glendale to Grafton, in Milwaukee and Ozaukee counties.

 The I-43 North-South Freeway is among the busiest routes in Wisconsin and is a critical Interstate link between southeast Wisconsin and the entire state.
 I-43 provides access to manufacturers, merchants, commuters and tourists within southeast Wisconsin, the Milwaukee metropolitan area, and other areas including Green Bay, Sheboygan, Manitowoc and Chicago.

-The purpose of the study is to address:
+The purpose of the project is to address:

 - Emerging pavement and structural needs

 - Safety issues

 - Design deficiencies, including clearance at bridges, visibility, and merging and weaving distances

 This design evaluated:

 - Replacing deteriorating pavement and bridges